 The CCR ‘iLS’ (integrated Life System) is part of a REDLINE (Range Extension of Depth and Linear Exploration) series of products to be slowly introduced to the consumer marketplace in the coming years.
 The iLS CCR will be utilized to demonstrate the true utility value of CCRs in the working world – a cross-section of space that has not yet been fully explored.

 As this custom system evolves, information gathered will be made freely available, and published through various venues.
-At times we anticipate spinning off select component of subsystem parts ‘at cost’.
-In time, we anticipate arriving at an open-sourced ‘kit’ rebreather that can be used to educate anyone interested in learning more about this powerful enabling technology, and getting their feet wet!
+Since this technology has provided us with such an education, we are pleased to share it with anyone interested in learning more about this powerful enabling technology.